-Science: higher score required.
+Science: higher score required in two subjects.

-1 The scores provided in this publication are to be used as a guide only, and are either the lowest selection rank to which an offer was made in 2019 or an estimate.
+1 The scores provided in this publication are to be used as a guide only, and are either the lowest selection rank to which an offer was made in 2023 or an estimate (E).
 Australian domestic students ATAR.
-International students should consult monash.edu/study
+International students should consult 🕆 monash.edu/study